tact-lang/tact-sublime/README.md

 Completions for:

-* Various constants, global static functions and Structs from the [core library](https://docs.tact-lang.org/ref).
-Note, that all of the static functions complete with their expected arguments!
+* Various constants, global static functions, and structs from the [core library](https://docs.tact-lang.org/ref).
+Note that all of the static functions are complete with their expected arguments!
 * Literals, such as `true` or `null`
 * Keywords, such as `return` or `while`
 * Built-in types, such as `Bool` or `map<K, V>`
 * Serialization types, like `uint8` or `coins`
-* ...and more!
+* …and more!

-Nearly all of the completions have descriptive annotations and/or clickable links to corresponding explanatory pages in documentation.
-Just press on the "Tact Docs" link at the bottom of the completions window, and it will take you straight to the docs!
+Nearly all completions have descriptive annotations and/or clickable links to corresponding explanatory pages in the documentation.
+Press the "Tact Docs" link at the bottom of the completions window, and it will take you straight to the docs!

 Apart from completions, this package also provides a bunch of larger code snippets:

-1. Control flow related, like snippets for nested if-else-if or try-catch statements
+1. Control flow related, like snippets for nested if-else-if or try-catch statements.
-2. Import related, like `impdeploy`, which expands to the full import statement for `@stdlib/deploy`
+2. Import related, like `impdeploy`, which expands to the complete import statement for `@stdlib/deploy`.
 3. Various function declaration helpers, like `natfunction` for native functions or `init2` for initialization functions with two parameters
-4. Constant and variable declaration helpers, named `constant` and `variable` respectively
+4. Constant and variable declaration helpers, named `constant` and `variable` respectively.
-5. A special `sendparams` snippet, which expands to `send(SendParameters{…})` with some values filled in for your convenience!
+5. A special `sendparams` snippet expands to `send(SendParameters{…})` with some values filled in for your convenience!
-6. ...and more!
+6. and more!

-**Note**, that these completions and snippets aren't semantic, in the sense that they're not aware of code contexts (being inside of a function body or declaring a Struct, for example).
-To enable semantic completions, see the [language server setup](#lsp-integration).
+**Note** that these completions and snippets are not semantic because they're unaware of code contexts (being inside a function body or declaring a Struct, for example).
+See the [language server setup](#lsp-integration) to enable semantic completions.

 ### ✔ Syntax checks